 Choose your own adventure as an ally with these 5 ideas

 When thinking about what kind of ally you want to be, think about your personal brand, think about the things you’re really good at, and areas that you’re really passionate about.
-Think about the people that could benefit from your skill sets, expertise, and passion areas.
+Think about the people that could benefit from your privilege, skill sets, expertise, and passion areas.

 Be a Sponsor

 One of the most underutilized roles of an ally is sponsorship.
 Sponsors are in rooms that you are likely not in.
 Sponsors are influential either by position of power or sheer force inside an organization.
-People listen to sponsors, sponsors have a major influence over career decisions, talent management processes in succession planning.
+People listen to sponsors – they have a major influence over career decisions and talent management processes in succession planning.
 If you have the ability to be a sponsor, be a sponsor for somebody that’s different than yourself.
 Sponsor those with different gender identities, sexual orientations, and racial identities and ethnicities.
 Speak up on their behalf when they’re not in the room.
 Seek out sponsors that can help you as an ally.

 Allyship is a two-way street.
 You want to be an ally for others, while also seeking allyship from those that are different from you.